bvinothraj/django-fullstack-tips/css/tip1.md

 **Option 2: Using custom property**
 This option requires use of Javascript to set the text to custom property.
-Using CSS funciton **var** and custom property "--characters" we can create the same effect.
+Using CSS function **var** and custom property "--characters" we can create the same effect.

   ![Typewriting effect](../images/type3.gif)